-Contributed Nonfinancial Assets - A number of volunteers have donated significant amounts of their time to the Foundation in connection with its programs.
+Contributed Nonfinancial Assets - The value of donated nonfinancial asset is recorded as contributions with or without donor restrictions and expensed in the year donated.
+These contributions are valued at the estimated fair value of similar services and materials.
+A number of volunteers have donated significant amounts of their time to the Foundation in connection with its programs.
 Directors and officers have made a significant contribution of their time to develop the Foundation and its programs.
 These donated services are not reflected in the financial statements since they do not meet the criteria for recognition as contributed services.
 These donated services do not create or enhance a nonfinancial asset nor require a specialized skill that the contributors have and would typically need to purchase if not provided through donation.